input-output-hk/cardano-sl/docs/delegation_design_spec.md

 #### Addresses and Associated Balances per Staking Key

+**TODO**: Verify that we indeed have to do this.
+It should also be possible to traverse the UTxO directly in the Follow-the-Satoshi algorithm, and then follow any delegation indirections.

 At two points in the protocol, we will need to know which addresses belong to a specific staking key, and what their balances are: leader election for the upcoming epoch, and sharing out rewards for a past